thesuhas/CS302-SE-Notes/Unit 1/Introduction.md

 A Software Product developed using Software Engineering principles has a **higher probability** of being **more efficient and reliable**.

-It drives the usage of **appropriate tools and techniques** while taking into account the constraints and resources availanle.
+It drives the usage of **appropriate tools and techniques** while taking into account the constraints and resources available.

 ## Software Engineering vs Computer Science